teusH/MySense/PyCom/README.MySense.md

 ### MySense failure events

 If the main MySense measurement loop (routine MySense.runMe()) will exit for some extra ordenary reason the main.py will alarm this via RGB led warning signals and force a cold reboot if this event happens after some time.
-To avoid a reboot loop the controller will enter a permanant sleep with RGB warnings every 10 minutes.
+To avoid a reboot loop the controller will enter a permanent sleep with RGB warnings every 10 minutes.

 ## accu watch dog

-If the accu is connected to Grn and ADC pin (board power pins: 5Vdc, Ground, Accu-Vcc, Accu-Gnd, s-reset on the PCB board), MySense will check via ADC the accu voltage.
+If the accu is connected to Gnd and ADC pin (board power pins: 5Vdc, Ground, Accu-Vcc, Accu-Gnd, s-reset on the PCB board), MySense will check via ADC the accu voltage.
 Will update the max/minimum value in nvs ram.
 Initialy the maximum is set on cold boot to accu voltage level.
-If accu voltage is lower as 85% of maximum MySense will enter a 15 minute deepsleep loop till the accu voltage level of 85% is reached.
+If accu voltage is lower as 85% of maximum MySense will enter first a 15 minute and later a 60 minutes deepsleep loop till the accu voltage level of 85% is reached.
 An accu low event will be sent via LoRa every 15 minutes.
+To Do: do not wakeup on low accu at night till sunrise.